marcel-goldschen-ohm/NEU-365P-385L-Spring-2022/README.md

 ## Grades

-:exclamation: Homework constitutes the majority of your grade, so it is imperitive that you complete the homework on time in order to do well in this course.
+:bangbang: Homework constitutes the majority of your grade, so it is imperitive that you complete the homework on time in order to do well in this course.

     A: 90-100%
     B: 80-89%